Key details

 Study plan

-The Recommended Study Plan provided below is suitable for a student commencing in semester 1 and enrolling in a standard load.
-Students entering this course with advanced standing, or wishing to reduce or vary their study plan due to work, personal, financial or other reasons should use the table as a guide to create an individual study plan.
+The Recommended Study Plan provided below is suitable for a student enrolling in a full-time study load.
+Students entering this course with advanced standing, or wishing to vary their study plan due to work, personal, financial or other reasons should use the table as a guide to create an individual study plan.

 When designing an individual study plan:

-♦ maintain the basic order in which units are to be attempted; and
+- maintain the basic order in which units are to be attempted; and

-♦ check the assumed knowledge for each unit as some 200 and 300 level units assume you have completed foundation unit/s in the subject area at a lower level.
-200 level units have the unit code which includes a number starting with 200.
+- check the prerequisite and assumed knowledge for each unit as some units assume you have completed foundation unit/s in the unit area at a lower level.

 Legend: | CO = Core Unit | SE = Specialist Elective |